 When not writing/staring out of the window, he loves making sushi, pubs, growing stuff and visiting remote places.

 He is a member of the Authors Cricket Club, and wrote a chapter of A Season of English Cricket from Hackney to Hambledon.
-He is also a contributor to the forthcoming Oxford Companion to Sweets.
+He is also a contributor to the Oxford Companion to Sweets.

 He lives in East London with his wife, three children and annoying dog.